Paulwaweru/Movie-Business-Analysis/README.md

 ***
 # Objectives
 * To identify the largest studios by movie production?
-* To identify the top 10 highest grossing studios during the time period?
+* To identify the top 10 highest grossing studios during the time period
 * To identify the domestic and foreign grossing trend over the years
-* To identify the lowest and highest rated genres for the time period?
+* To identify the lowest and highest rated genres for the time period
 ***
 # Data Analysis
 The data analysis includes data preparation process and exploratory data analysis.